 The Oncotype DX Test: What Is It?

 You may have heard of the Oncotype DX Test and its use in breast cancer diagnosis and treatment.
-But you’re very possibly wondering what exactly is it, and how is it used?
 It’s an impressive-sounding name for an equally impressive technology that gives doctors a better understanding of an individual’s breast cancer.
+Let’s review this test and how it is used to help patients with early-stage breast cancer.

 About the Oncotype DX Test

-“The Oncotype DX Test is a unique diagnostic test that measures a group of cancer-related genes in the breast tumor tissue, allowing us to study the tumor’s biology,” said Stefania Nolano, DO, associate director, Breast Program at Abington-Jefferson Health.
+“The Oncotype DX Test is a unique diagnostic test that measures a group of cancer-related genes in the breast-tumor tissue, allowing us to study the tumor’s biology,” said Stefania Nolano, DO, director, Breast Program at Abington-Jefferson Health.

-The Oncotype DX Test is called a genomic test – a genetic test for tumor cells.
+The Oncotype DX Test is called a genomic test – it will test the genes of the tumor.
 It allows the doctor to learn about the tumor’s DNA and mutations that are allowing the tumor to grow.
 The result of the test provides doctors with very important information to guide how a patient’s individual breast cancer will be treated.

 “The comprehensive 21-gene assay that is part of the Oncotype DX Test gives a Recurrence Score,” said Dr. Nolano.
 “An individual score will be between 0 and 100.”